 If you are using Photoshop, you may refer to our File Creation Guide, attached.
 It has specific instruction about opening the PDF in Photoshop.

-If your title has been placed on waitspecs, you may be wondering what that means and how to move forward.
-Waitspecs simply means “Waiting for Customer Specifications.”
-If a title is placed on waitspecs, this indicates our file technicians may have discovered something in your file that could cause a printing issue.
+If the status of your title says Title Processing Error, you may be wondering what that means and how to move forward.
+It indicates our file technicians may have discovered something in your file that could cause a printing issue.
 In many cases, the file will need to be adjusted by the publisher or designer to correct the issue, and it will be submitted as a revision on the account.
-Any revisions submitted due to a waitspecs notice will not incur the $25.00 per file revision fee.
+Any revisions submitted due to a Title Processing Error notice will not incur the $25.00 per file revision fee.

 - Crop Marks on Interior PDF File